-Once you’ve identified what data you need, your next step is to collect it.
+Once you’ve identified which data you need, your next step is to collect it.
 In some cases, this can take a lot of planning.
 For example, if you want to run a focus group, you need to find participants and get them together in the real world or online.

-Analyse the collected data
+Analyze the collected data

 This is the point when you create your forecast.
 It may also be the time when you put your forecast to real-world use.
 For example, if you’ve created a financial forecast, you may use it to predict your cash from and to set at least an estimated budget.

 If possible, you should review the forecast later in the light of what actually happened.
 If it was inaccurate, you might be able to improve it.
 If it was accurate, you might be able to use the lessons learned for other forecasts, financial and otherwise.

 Explore how Square can help you run your business.

 Free POS software